EshaanJad/blockchain-beer-distribution-game/README.md

 The simulation uses two primary data sources:

-- `Std_Order_Quantities.csv`: Contains the customer demand data from Crocs supply chain
+- `5pricepoints.csv`: Contains 5 sets of the customer demand data from Crocs supply chain using price points drawn from a normal distribution
-- `Order_Flow_History.csv`: Historical order flow data for certain simulations

 ## Ordering Policy Algorithm